Preventing Ice Dams on Your Roof

 Installing Heat Tape:

 Heat tape is a type of electric heater cord that’s protected from the elements.
 When put in place, such as in pipes and gutters, it works to generate just enough heat to keep water from freezing.
 The roof heat cable is placed in key areas of concern.
-And, as the weather gets colder, once the tape is plugged in, it works to stop any precipitation from forming into ice or icicles.
+As the weather gets colder, once the tape is plugged in, it works to stop any precipitation from forming into ice or icicles.
 As a result, water continues to flow and there’s no ice obstruction on your eaves, valleys, or gutters.

 Using Rock Salt or Calcium Chloride to Melt the Ice Dam:

-An immediate solution to removing water buildup is to fill a nylon stocking or a tube sock with rock salt, calcium chloride, or ice melter tablets.
-Throw this onto your roof close or on top of your ice dam and slowly it will melt.
+An immediate solution to removing water buildup is to fill a nylon stocking or a tube sock with rock salt, calcium chloride, or ice melt tablets.
+Throw this onto your roof close to or on top of your ice dam and slowly it will melt.
 What you’re looking to do is break that dam and let the water through.
 You’re not trying to remove it all, just enough for the water to run off the roof.

 Preventing ice dams is a must for every homeowner.
 The damage this causes can lead to several thousand dollars in repairs.
 If you know you have ice dam issues on your roof, we suggest working to create a long-term solution as soon as possible.
 This will not only provide peace of mind during the cold months, but it will increase your home’s resale value.
 We’ll say it one more time: To prevent ice dams once and for all you need insulation and ventilation.